 Welcome to the Archival research guide.
 This guide will:

 Archives can be found all around the world and can be a great source of information if you are researching an event, a movement, a period in time or a person.
 When researching, you may need to visit a range of archives, including smaller specialist archives and bigger state or national archives.
-Remember, not everything in an archives is available online.
+Remember, not everything in an archive is available online.

 The interactive map below explores the women’s rights movement.
 Select the location pins to see the various types of information you can find in many different archives around the world to build a more comprehensive understanding of how the movement has changed over time and place.